opf/openproject/docs/user-guide/projects/project-settings/project-information/README.md

 10. **Save** your changes.
 11. **Create a new subproject** for this project with the green **+ Subproject** button.
 12. **Copy the project**.
 When [copying a project](../../#copy-a-project) you can choose which modules you'd like to copy.
 13. **Archive a project**.
 This way the [archived project](../../#archive-a-project) will not appear in the project selection anymore and cannot be accessed by team members.
-You can view archived projects in the view all projects list.
+You can view archived projects in the view all project lists.
 14. **Set as template** or **Remove from templates**.
 By [setting a project as template](../../project-templates/#create-a-project-template) it can be copied multiple times to create similar projects.
 15. **Delete a project**.
 By [deleting a project](../../#delete-a-project) the whole project with all included information will be removed.